Preston Hall, Aylesford: History

-Royal British Legion Village
+Royal British Legion Industries Village

 During World War I the hall was used as a hospital and convalescent home for servicemen wounded in the war.
 It built a particular reputation for the treatment of tuberculosis (TB).
 After the war the site was purchased to establish a sanatorium, training colony and village for wounded servicemen and to act as a centre for the treatment of TB.
 The estate became known as the Preston Hall Colony.

-At a time when the only treatment for TB was fresh air and rest, the cottages had verandas so that TB patient’s beds could be pushed outside.
-The cottages were large enough that patient’s families could live with them.
+At a time when the only treatment for TB was fresh air and rest, the cottages had verandas so that TB patient's beds could be pushed outside.
+The cottages were large enough that patient's families could live with them.
 Eventually about 30 cottages were built.
 Numbers of patients had fallen by 1925 when the Royal British Legion Industries took over the running of the colony.
-The village quickly increased in population and became known as the British Legion Village.
-The Medical Director of the sanatorium between 1924 and 1944 was Dr John McDougall who later went on to be Chief Tuberculosis Officer of the World Health Organization from 1945.
+The village quickly increased in population and became known as the British Legion Industries Village.
+The medical director of the sanatorium between 1924 and 1944 was Dr John McDougall who later went on to be Chief Tuberculosis Officer of the World Health Organization from 1945.

-Royal British Legion Industries (RBLI) maintains its presence at the village.
+Royal British Legion Industries maintains its presence at the village.
 Gavin Astor House provides specialist nursing care and there are assisted living areas for elderly forces veterans.
 Over 100 housing units are provided for veterans and their families and temporary accommodation is also provided on the site which provides housing for over 300 people.
+An industrial complex in the village houses Britain's Bravest Manufacturing Company, run by the Royal British Legion Industries (RBLI), including the manufacturing of road and public signs used throughout the UK.
 Employment opportunities are also provided on the site and in 1972 the Poppy Appeal headquarters moved to the village.
-An industrial complex in the village houses Britain's Bravest Manufacturing Company, run by the Royal British Legion Industries (RBLI), including the manufacturing of road and public signs used throughout the UK.